Moving Towards Better Mental Health

 Regardless of age or fitness level, studies show that making time for exercise provides some significant mental benefits.
 So head to the pathways, hop on your bike, roll out your yoga mat or pick up those weights and be sound in both mind and body!

-4. Be more productive and work smarter – The midday work slump is legendary, but studies have shown that employees who engage in a short burst of activity (think a short walk) feel more energized for the rest of the day.
+The midday work slump is legendary, but studies have shown that employees who engage in a short burst of activity (think a short walk) feel more energized for the rest of the day.
 Regular exercise can increase the development of brain cells responsible for memory, learning, decision making and critical thinking so you can get back to work and finish off a task that has been taking up more time than it should!

 Sandra graduated from Queen’s University before moving to Calgary to study and work in Athletic Therapy.
 She completed a Master’s degree in Exercise and Movement Science at University of Oregon, and has worked extensively in areas of exercise rehabilitation, including both sports and work disability medicine.
 Sandra reminds her clients that every step is important; no matter how small it all adds up to big change.
 In her spare time Sandra loves to travel the world to engage in new adventures and explore different cultures.